feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 since it pulls configuration and updates materialization history.
 {% endhint %}

-## 3. How to prepare data for model training
+## 3. How to use Feast for model training

 After we defined our features and data sources in the repository we can start working on training by generating a training dataset.